Campus radio: Bangladesh

-KUET RADIO is a university-based radio station in Khulna University of Engineering & Technology.
-The student-run organization operates under the DEPARTMENT OF STUDENTS WELFARE of the Khulna University of Engineering & Technology and was established in 2016.
+KUET RADIO is a university-based radio station in Khulna University of Engineering & Technology, established in 2016.
 This station broadcasts campus-based programs and public notices of the administration.
-Only KUETIANS an EX-KUETIANS can perform here.

 SUSTcast is the campus radio station made for Shahjalal University of Science and Technology.
 It is the first-ever AI-based online campus radio among universities in Bangladesh.
 SUSTcast, a joint project of RoboSUST, Dept. of CSE, and Team Meow is open for all the students and teachers of Shahjalal University of Science and Technology.
 Different organizations and teacher-students from the university can perform on this platform regularly.
-Moreover, AI always plays music from various genres all the time.

 UAPIANS RADIO is an online-based Radio which is organized by the Students of the University of Asia Pacific.